devika-16r/devika-16r/README.md

 ### About Me

-I’m a **software developer** and **AI/ML Enthusiast** who gets easily hurt when I can’t solve a question and gets super happy when my code actually works.
+I’m a **software developer** and **AI/ML Enthusiast** who gets easily hurt when I can’t solve a problem and gets super happy when my code actually works.

 But more than all that I’m endlessly fascinated by **data**.
 I’ve always wanted to work with it because it’s as interesting as me, right?